Deployment

 provides the entire stack you need.

-Then, you should be able to browse and log-in Colander at http://localhost:8000.
+Then, you should be able to access Colander at http://localhost:8000.